Last Updated on

 - If you are looking for lodging, the Furnace Creek Ranch is really a great place for families.
 There are plenty of activities on sight- shuffleboard, swimming, horseback rides, bocce, and golf to name a few- and the price is not nearly as high as the upscale Inn at Furnace Creek.
 Plus there a few dining options on the property and the park visitor center is just steps away.

-- The night is a great time to enjoy Death Valley.
+- The evening is a great time to enjoy Death Valley.
 Stars are abundant and the Milky Way is visible.
 If a full moon is present, consider heading to the sand dunes for some moonlit exploration.